 Since 2008, Switzerland has been participating in various projects designed to reduce the economic and social disparities in the countries that joined the EU in 2004.
 The duration of the projects depends on when each country joined the EU:

-Switzerland has contributed CHF 1 billion to support projects designed to reduce economic and social disparities in Poland, Hungary, the Czech Republic, Lithuania, Slovakia, Latvia, Estonia, Slovenia, Cyprus and Malta.
-A total of 150 of the 210 approved projects in these countries were completed by the end of 2016.
-Ongoing projects are well under way.
-It is estimated that the majority of these projects will be successfully completed as planned by June 2017 at the latest.
+- Switzerland has contributed CHF 1 billion to support projects designed to reduce economic and social disparities in Poland, Hungary, the Czech Republic, Lithuania, Slovakia, Latvia, Estonia, Slovenia, Cyprus and Malta.
+210 projects have been implemented.
+The initial project objectives have been achieved on the whole, and in many projects even surpassed.

-Switzerland has allocated CHF 257 million to support 13 thematic funds and 28 projects in Bulgaria and Romania.
-Eight of these projects were completed by the end of 2016.
-The remaining projects are to be implemented by the end of 2019 at the latest.
+- Switzerland has allocated CHF 257 million to support 13 thematic funds and 28 projects in Bulgaria and Romania.
+The projects are to be implemented by the end of 2019 at the latest.

-Croatia became the 28th member state of the EU on 1 July 2013.
+- Croatia became the 28th member state of the EU on 1 July 2013.
 Switzerland is also supporting this newest EU member with a CHF 45 million contribution.
-The projects are to be developed and approved by mid-2017 and must be completed by 2024.
+With the commitment period coming to a close on 31 May 2017, the two countries have selected 12 projects to complete by 2024.

 Swiss Enlargement Contribution: Annual Report 2016